JT92/BasicSocNet/readme.md

 ### User

+>The User object stores information about the user.
+For this example, it only contains the email, name, and password.
+>A user can create and like many posts.
+He has a **one-to-many** relationship to likes and posts.

 | Column        | Type           | Key     |
 | ------------- | -------------- | ------- |
 | id            | increments     | primary |